Stonework & Patio Services

 How High Should My Retaining Wall Be?

 - Extreme heights.
 Your wall requires a measure of clearance over the soil to ensure structural integrity.
-In most cases this will not exceed the 3-4 foot standard, but for some landscapes, it may.
+In most cases, this will not exceed the 3- to 4-foot standard, but for some landscapes, it may.

 - Unique designs.
 You can readily find retaining walls exceeding even six feet in residential properties.
-These walls must be engineered specially, and often require a number of unusual considerations.
+These walls must be engineered with particular care and consideration.